 Randomised-control trial at community level.
 Carried out a survey with households.
-Created focus groups (split by gender) and interviewed cooperative leaders
+Created focus groups (split by gender) and interviewed cooperative leaders.

-There was a high rate of migration of participants in the control and intervention communities.
+However, there was a high rate of migration of participants in the control and intervention communities.
 One must always plan an extra amount of samples to account for this.